Canonical Context Registry (CCR) v1.9

 Claim Anchor Context engineering is the systematic handling of contextual, digitally available information for humans and AI systems.

-Primary reference Context Engineering
+Primary reference https://tolksdorf.digital/context-engineering

-Meaning Systematic design, control, and validation of contextual information for humans and AI systems to ensure stable meaning, relevance, and traceability.
+Systematic design, control, and validation of contextual information for humans and AI systems to ensure stable meaning, relevance, and traceability.

 CAISE